Independent African news, markets, culture and politics.

 Carter Efe Challenges Wizkid to Celebrity Boxing Showdown

-Carter Efe, a Nigerian streamer known for his involvement in celebrity boxing, has publicly challenged Grammy‑winning artist Wizkid to a fight. […]
+Carter Efe, a Nigerian streamer known for his involvement in celebrity boxing, publicly challenged Grammy‑winning artist Wizkid to a fight during […]

 After beating Portable, Cater Efe challenges Wizkid to boxing showdown

-The streamer’s request includes a personal touch: he asked that Wizkid’s first son, Boluwatife Balogun, attend the bout and be present when the champion’s belt is possibly transferred.
-Efe’s remarks follow a period of tension between the two entertainers.
+The request follows a period of tension between the two entertainers.
 In 2022, Efe released a tribute track titled “Manchala” in honor of Wizkid, later accusing the Starboy label head of insufficient support for the song’s promotion.
 Wizkid has not publicly responded to either the grievance or the current boxing challenge.

-Wizkid, whose real name is Ayodeji Balogun, remains one of Africa’s most streamed artists, with a career that includes multiple Grammy nominations and collaborations with global acts.
+Wizkid, whose real name is Ayodeji Balogun, remains one of Africa’s most streamed artists, with multiple Grammy nominations and collaborations with global acts.
 While he has been the subject of various online sparring matches, he has so far refrained from commenting on Efe’s proposition.

 Ifunanya